wkgcass/vproxy/doc/command.md

 Change health check config or load balancing algorithm.

 Param list is the same as add, but not all required.
+Note that if you change the health check related params and not specifying `procotol`, it will be set to `tcp` as default.

 Also you can change the weight of a group in a `upstream` resource.

 ```
-update server-group sg0 timeout 500 period 600 up 3 down 2
+update server-group sg0 timeout 500 period 600 up 3 down 2 protocol tcp
 "OK"

 update server-group sg0 method wlc